Northern Ohio Regional Multiple Listing Service Listed by akira Ransomware Group

 MLS Now operates on advanced technology to provide members with timely, accurate, and meaningfu l data and services.
 The company offers hands-on education, extensive online documentation, and a robust support help desk staffed by local professionals.
 We will upload corporate data soon.
 Board members information, contracts, NDAs, detailed financ ials, confidential files, and so on.

 On June 4, 2026, the Northern Ohio Regional Multiple Listing Service appeared on the leak site of the Akira ransomware group.
-The organization, which provides real estate listing data and services to agents and brokers across the region, had internal files exfiltrated during a ransomware attack.
+The organization, which provides real estate listing data and services to agents and brokers across the region, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates the group plans to publish board members’ information, contracts, NDAs, detailed financial records, and other confidential documents.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Available reporting describes the victim as MLS Now, operator of the Northern Ohio Regional Multiple Listing Service.
 The company states it uses advanced technology to deliver timely and accurate real estate data along with member education and support.
 No exact number of individuals affected has been disclosed, and the precise volume of data remains unknown.
 The attackers claim they have already exfiltrated corporate files and will upload them soon.
 Board members’ information, contracts, NDAs, and detailed financials are explicitly listed among the promised material.